-Click Upload to continue and relink your files.
+Click Upload to continue and locate your files.
 Create will only add the relevant files to your cache again, not other files in the folder.

-You can also choose to individually relink files if you don't want to upload a whole folder.
+You can also choose to locate files individually if you don't want to upload a whole folder.
 Simply click on a file on the list, like so:

 Then find the file on your computer and click upload.
-Repeat this process until all files are relinked.
-Relinked files will have a purple tick symbol next to them, unlinked files will have a white link symbol next to them:
+Repeat this process until all files are located.
+Located files will be added automatically on your media tab and they will get shown in your timeline.

-NOTE: if you've used stock videos and audio in your project, you won't need to relink them.
+NOTE: if you've used stock videos and audio in your project, you won't need to locate them.
 These files are always available online.

-Once all your files are relinked, the window will close automatically and you will be able to edit your project again.
+Once all your files are located, the window will close automatically and you will be able to edit your project again.

-If you would like to go back to the editor without relinking all files, simply click Return to Editor at the bottom of the window.
+If you would like to go back to the editor without locating all files, simply click Return to Editor at the bottom of the window.

-To avoid having to relink files in future, you can make use of the cloud sync feature, which is available in all paid plans.
+To avoid locating files in future, you can make use of the cloud sync feature, which is available in all paid plans.